andresocorro/project_1/README.md

     * CrimeData
          The module to process crime data and build analysis charts and graphs related to Crime Data

-     * HousingMarket
+     * HousintMarket
         The module to process the housing market data and build analysis graphs and charts related to Housing market

     * CrimeHousingMarketAnalysis
         The module to merge the crime and housing data and build analysis graphs and charts related to Crime and Housing market